-Note: Be sure the weight of passengers, equipment and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
+Note: Be sure the weight of passengers, equipment, and supplies does not cause your motor home to exceed axle loads and overall vehicle loads for which it was designed.
 If in doubt, weigh the vehicle at a public scale.
-Keep in mind the number of safety belts in a unit are there for the convenience of selection of use by the owner and not meant to imply that you can carry an amount of people and their cargo equal to the number of seat belts and not exceed the weight ratings.
-A motor home, as well as other vehicles, has the potential to be overloaded, and removal or redistribution of weight may be necessary from time to time to stay within the weight ratings.
+Keep in mind the number of safety belts in a unit are there for the convenience of selection of use by the owner and not meant to imply that you can carry an amount of people and their cargo equal to the number of safety belts and not exceed the weight ratings.
+A motor-home as well as other vehicles has the potential to be overloaded and removal or redistribution of weight may be necessary from time to time to stay within the weight ratings.

-Your motor home includes a "Weight Information Label."
-This label provides specific weight information for your motor home as a guideline for you to determine the load carrying capabilities to safely operate your motor home.
+Vehicles produced after September 1, 1996 will include a "Weight Information Label."
+This label provides specific weight information for your motorhome as a guideline for you to determine the load carrying capabilities to safely operate your motorhome.
 This label will be located inside the wardrobe.